ibm-cloud-docs/solution-tutorials/mean-stack.md

      node server.js
   ```

-## Create a Compose for MongoDB database on IBM Cloud
+## Create a MongoDB database on the IBM cloud

 In this step we will create a Compose for MongoDB database on the cloud.
 1. Set your Cloud Foundry CLI tool's API endpoint to the IBM cloud
   ```sh
      bx api https://api.ng.bluemix.net